tombensve/APS/APS-Libraries/APSCoreLib/docs/aps-core-lib.md

 # aps-core-lib

+## Configuration for Bundles

+### APSConfigLoader

+This is a trivially easy way of getting configuration.
+Just do:

+        Map<String, Object> config = APSConfigLoader.get("config-id")

+Where there are 2 resource files under `apsconfig`:

+        apsconfig/
+            (config-id)-schema.json
+            default-(config-id)-config.json

+To provide a configuration that differs from bundle default, package:

+        apsconfig/
+            (config_id)-config.json

+in a jar file and include in APS-Runtime under _dependencies_.
+This will override the default config file delivered with bundle.
+It is possible to include multiple bundles config files in the same jar of course.

+Do note that if `(config-id)-schema.json` is provided then the configuration file used will be validated against it.
+If no schema file is provided by the bundle then no validation will be done and whatever is in the config file will be loaded without error.
+It must of course be a JSON file or it will fail!

 ## MapJsonDocValidator

 This takes a schema (made up of a `Map<String,``Object>`, see below) and another `Map<String,``Object>` representing the JSON.
 So the catch here is that you need a JSON parser that allows you to get the content as a Map.
 The Vertx JSON parser does.
 This uses `Map` since it is generic, does not need to hardcode dependency on a specific parser, and maps are very easy to work with in Groovy.